This post may contain affiliate links. Read our disclosure policy here.

 Instructions

 - Preheat oven to 350 degrees.
-Prepare an 8×8 pan lining with parchment paper or using a nonstick spray.
+Line an 8×8 pan with parchment paper or grease it generously with oil or nonstick spray.

 How many bars do you get from this recipe?